CSIRT-SK/viruschecker/README.md

 Remember to open port 8080 for TCP if you wish to connect to the gateway from outside.

+###### Note

+Default port of the gateway is 8080 which is also used by driver program by default.
+If you wish to deploy the driver on the same system

 4 Deploy client cli application
 -------------------------------